ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 fish pic.jpg

 From the sparkling coast of the Mediterranean to the vibrant islands of Japan, many of the regions known for good health and longevity enjoy fatty fish as a part of their traditional diet.
-The omega-3 fatty acids in fish are “good fats” that support brain healthheart healthhealthy development, and much more.
+The omega-3 fatty acids in fish are good fats that support brain health, heart health, healthy development, and much more.
 Salmon, sardines, mackerel, anchovies, and oysters are some of the most common fish that are higher in omega-3 fatty acids.

 palermo.jpg

 For those who are new to seafood, heritage diets like the Mediterranean diet offer an easy way to try fish using time-tested recipes and preparations.
-Seafood is a prominent fixture throughout coastal Mediterranean countries like Greece, Spain, Portugal, France, and Italy, found in dishes like garlicky shrimp in olive oil, bouillabaisse, bacalhau, mussels in a white wine broth, or salad niçoise.
+Seafood is a prominent mixture throughout coastal Mediterranean countries like Greece, Spain, Portugal, France, and Italy, found in dishes like garlicky shrimp in olive oil, bouillabaisse, bacalhau, mussels in a white wine broth, or salad niçoise.
 These countries also make use of small, canned fish, known as conservas in Spain and Portugal.
 They are served in dishes like pasta con le sarde in Italy, gavros in Greece, or pan con tomate y anchoa, boquerones in Spain, or bacalhau in Portugal and baccala in Italy.
 In many traditional Mediterranean dishes, seafood is used as a flavoring or garnish to plant-based meals.
 For example, pasta with clams and tomato sauce, or kakavi, a Greek stew flavored with the catch of the day.

 brazil.jpg